antzGames/Godot-Universal-Settings-Plugin/README.md

 A versatile, renderer-aware settings screen for Godot 4.3 that seamlessly adapts across all renderers and HTML web builds.

-This plugin simplifies user settings management by saving and reloading configurations for graphics and audio settings, ensuring a consistent experience across platforms.
+This plugin simplifies user settings management by saving and reloading configurations for graphics, audio settings, and keybinds, ensuring a consistent experience across platforms.

 <img src="https://github.com/user-attachments/assets/a02846a3-ca69-4ba5-aab0-3f7849631837" width="640">